Software updates for open source packages are done through the

 STRTCPSVR *SSHD) and working, and that the port it’s on (likely 22) is responsive.

-There’s a package conflict or unresolvable dependencies
+Package conflict or unresolvable dependencies

 This is usually a sign of incompatible repositories; try disabling ones you’re not using.
 You can do so by renaming/removing the